mjancarik/merkur/docs/docs/http-cache-plugin.md

 } from '@merkur/plugin-http-cache';
 ```
 Override default request config with `setDefaultConfig` method from `@merkur/plugin-http-client`.
 Add `cacheInTransformer` and `cacheOutTransformer` after default transformers(`getDefaultTransformers`).

 Cached is used by default, we can also override this behaviour and set `useCache` to false.
+If we want to re-use server cache on client, we can set the `transferServerCache` option accordingly.
+And of course we can set time to to live(`ttl`) for cached entries.

 ```javascript
 // ./src/widget.js